noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 that I can't advance because the Spirits are clearing the weeds ahead of me.
 However, I feel like I'm being led to an unexplored region, and I'm a little anxious about where they're going to take me.
-Well, if there are this many Spirits, it's probably safe to a certain extent but....
+Well, if there are this many Spirits, it's probably safe to a certain extent but...
 Seriously, where in the world are we going?

 It's probably about 10 minutes or so, and as I follow the Spirits through the